Etimo/photo-garden/README.md

 Additionally, you need to add any new apps (not libraries) to be built to the `packages` list in `default.nix`.

+## Garbage collection

+By default Nix will store *everything* you have ever built, as well as all dependencies.
+As you can imagine, this will grow pretty quickly.
+To get rid of everything that isn't currently required, you can run `nix-collect-garbage -d`, which runs a mark-and-sweep garbage collection on the Nix store.

+You can also run `nix optimise-store`, which will replace identical files with hardlinks.
+This is a bit slower than `nix-collect-garbage` and usually not quite as effective, but it leaves you with a still-populated cache, keeping the next build fast.

+Keep in mind that on Mac you'll want to GC both your host Nix and your build slave regularly!

 # Docker

 Docker can now be used to run a full dev environment.
 Just run: